tobiaszehnder/IPP/README.md

 ---

 ## Installation
-1. Download or clone the repository from Github and go to the diretory.
+1. Download or clone the repository from Github and go to the directory.
 2. Compile the module: `python setup.py build`
 3. Tell python where to look for your module.
    Use the directory that is created according to your python version, e.g.: